NERC-CEH/fdri-ontology/ontology/doc/posible_changes.md

 Rather than remove the FDRI ontology classes we opted to instead just root the FDRI Agent hierarhcy as a subclass of prov:Agent.

-# Remove Catchment and Region types
+# DONE: Remove Catchment and Region types

 These are now terms in a FacilityGroupType concept scheme